marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 - The Da Vinci Code - Dan Brown
 - The Eye of Osiris - R. Austin Freeman

+## Nonfiction

+- The Soul of a New Machine - Tracy Kidder (Pulitzer Prize for General Nonfiction)

 ## Digital Circuits

 - Digital Integrated Circuits - Jan M. Rabaey et al.